How to Set Up an SFTP Server on Arch Linux (Step-by-Step with Chroot)

 Dec 04 15:48:19 ip-10-2-40-103 sshd[14269]: Server listening on :: port 22.

-After successfully creating the user and adding sftp configurations, let is test the set up using the command:
+After creating the user and adding the SFTP configuration, let’s test the setup with:

 sftp>